StanfordVL/behavior/docs/installation.md

    1) Fill out the license agreement in this [form](https://docs.google.com/forms/d/e/1FAIpQLScPwhlUcHu_mwBqq5kQzT2VRIRwg_rJvF0IWYBk_LxEZiJIFg/viewform).
 This allows you to use the assets within iGibson for free for your research.
    2) After submitting the form, you will receive a key (igibson.key).
 Copy it into the folder that will contain the dataset, as default: `iGibson/igibson/data`
    3) Download the datasets from [here](https://storage.googleapis.com/gibson_scenes/ig_dataset.tar.gz) (size ~20GB).
-   4) Unzip the zip file into the desired folder
+   4) Unzip the zip file into the desired folder, as default: `iGibson/igibson/data` For more information, please visit the iGibson documentation [here](https://stanfordvl.github.io/iGibson/dataset.html#downloading-the-igibson-2-0-dataset-of-scenes-and-the-behavior-dataset-of-objects).

 4) (If you haven't done it already) Create a virtual environment and activate it
     ```